MasayaHiketa/Ischemic_stroke_to_share/README.md

     -Gender Statistics by Survival Status
     -selected_features
     -Coefficients and OddRatio
-    -Logistic Regression AUC curve graph and each metrics values by all threshold( in all_threshold_metrics_0.001_time_time.csv)
+    -Logistic Regression AUC curve graph
+    -Eeach metrics values by all threshold( in all_threshold_metrics_0.001_time_time.csv)